Beetles

 The adult beetles lay their eggs in cracks or pores in hard wood.
 After hatching, the larvae bore tunnels inside the wood as they feed and develop.

-New adult beetles emerge from the infested wood, leaving behind tiny, round exit holes (called “shot holes”) about the size of a pencil lead.
+New beetles emerge from the infested wood, leaving behind tiny, round exit holes (called “shot holes”) about the size of a pinhead.

 Color: Reddish-brown to black